Some key points of the UfYH system.

 •A little effort now saves you a lot of work in the long run.
 That’s why I advocate getting your stuff together at night for the next morning.
 That’s why I like dumping some cleaner in the toilet or tub or sink and letting it start to work while I do something else.
 That’s why taking the extra five seconds to wash your fork or put it in the dishwasher will always be a good idea, because it’ll stop Dish Mountain before it starts.

-We encourage anyone who has limitations to modify challenges, suggest alternatives, and, above all, put their health first.
+I encourage anyone who has limitations to modify challenges, suggest alternatives, and, above all, put their health first.
 If you can only do five or three minutes of unfucking, that’s worth celebrating.
-If you accomplish something that’s been modified so you can do it seated or in shorter stages, we want to hear about it.
+If you accomplish something that’s been modified so you can do it seated or in shorter stages, that’s great, too!

 Most importantly: do what you can.
 Some days, this might not be as much as you’d hoped.
 That’s OK.
 Even tiny progress is still progress, and small but consistent change is more important than overnight miracles.
 You can do this.
 And if you get overwhelmed or discouraged, we’ll do our best to help.